devkimchi/msbuild-for-containers/README.md

 # MSBuild for Containers

-This provides sample .NET apps using container images with Dockerfile, with MSBuild, and with .NET Aspire support.
+As a .NET developer, when you build a container image for your app, you can use the `Dockerfile` to define the container image.
+However, you can also use the `dotnet publish` command to build and publish the container image without a `Dockerfile`.
+This repository provides sample .NET apps using container images with `Dockerfile` and with `dotnet publish`.

+In addition to that, if you want to orchestrate containers Docker Compose is usually the first approach.
+However, you can also use the .NET Aspire to generate the Docker Compose file from the .NET Aspire manifest JSON file.
+This repository also provides a sample .NET app using the .NET Aspire to orchestrate containers.

 ## Prerequisites